bizflycloud/terraform-provider-bizflycloud/website/docs/r/scheduled_volume_backup.html.markdown

 ---
+subcategory: Cloud Server
 layout: "bizflycloud"
 page_title: "Bizfly Cloud: bizflycloud_scheduled_volume_backup"
-sidebar_current: "docs-bizflycloud-resource-scheduled_volume_backup"
 description: |-
 Provides a Bizfly Cloud Scheduled Volume Backup resource.
 This can be used to create and delete, update scheduled volume backup
 ---

-# bizflycloud\_ssh_key
+# Resource: bizflycloud_scheduled_volume_backup

-Provides a Bizfly Cloud SSH key resource.
+Provides a Bizfly Cloud schedule volume backup resource.
 This can be used to create, and delete ssh key.
 ## Example Usage